Model Building with F-Theory

-The worldvolume of an isolated 7-brane contains a $U(1)$ gauge field $A_\mu$, from quantising an open string with both ends on the brane.
-In $F$-theory this gauge field is encoded in the so-called $G$-flux \cite{Dasgupta:1999ss}.
-Let us compactify on an extra $S^1$ with radius $R$.
-This is dual to $M$-theory on $Y_4$, where the area of the elliptic fiber is now proportional to $R^{-1}$.
-In $M$-theory gauge fields arise from expanding the three-form ${\sf C}_3$ along harmonic two-forms $\omega$.
-So we can formally do the same on the $F$-theory side by introducing a three-form field $C_3$ and expanding it along harmonic two-forms.
-However we should only expand around a subset of the harmonic two-forms on $Y_4$.
+However we should only expand around a subset of the harmonic two-forms on $Y_4$, because some of the modes of the $M$-theory compactification do not survive in the $F$-theory limit.
 The easiest way to see this is by following various BPS states through the duality.
 If ${\sf C}_3$ has both spatial indices on $B_3$ then it couples to an $M2$-brane wrapped on a cycle $\alpha_2$ in $B_3$.
 This gets mapped to a $D3$-brane wrapping $\alpha_2 \times S^1_R$, which becomes a string in four dimensions as $R\to \infty$, therefore couples to a pseudo-scalar (more precisely its dual two-form field) but not a four-dimensional vector.
 Similarly if ${\sf C}_3$ has two spatial indices on the elliptic fiber, it couples to an $M2$-brane wrapping this fiber which gets mapped to a fundamental string with momentum along $S^1_R$.
 Therefore it couples to the KK gauge field associated to $S^1_R$, and in the limit $R\to \infty$ we just recover a component of the four-dimensional metric, not a four dimensional vector field.
 Finally, membranes wrapping the remaining cycles of $Y_4$ get mapped to $(p,q)$-strings.
 If they map to open strings, the ends of such a string are electric charges on the worldvolume of 7-branes, therefore they couple to the gauge fields on the 7-branes.
 If they map to closed strings, then they couple to some linear combination of the NS and RR two-forms with one index on $B_3$ and thus we get a gauge field in four-dimensions also.
 Thus the relevant harmonic forms constitute the lattice \be \Lambda = \{\, \omega \in H^2(Y_4)\,|\, \omega \cdot \alpha = 0 \ {\rm when } \ \alpha \in H_2(B_3)\ {\rm or}\ \alpha = [T^2]\, \} \ee This lattice is the coroot lattice of the four-dimensional gauge group originating from the 7-branes.